Python Monitoring for Cassandra Compaction (4.x/5.x)

 def compute_backlog_deficit(self, write_throughput: float) -> float:

 Compaction state dictates safe execution windows for nodetool repair and node decommissioning.
-In Cassandra 4.x/5.x, incremental repair is the default, but full anti-entropy sweeps remain necessary for data consistency after topology changes.
-Python automation must query pending compaction tasks before initiating repair streams.
-Because a healthy node almost always has at least one pending task, gate on a sensible backlog threshold (e.g. MAX_PENDING around 20) rather than PendingTasks > 0.
-If pending tasks exceed that threshold, or measured compaction throughput exceeds 70% of the configured compaction_throughput (compaction_throughput_mb_per_sec prior to 4.1), the script should defer repair execution.
-This prevents I/O contention that could trigger ReadTimeout exceptions or stall streaming operations.
+In Cassandra 4.x/5.x incremental repair is the default, but full anti-entropy sweeps remain necessary after topology changes — a trade-off covered in read-repair vs anti-entropy repair.
+Because a healthy node almost always has at least one pending task, gate on a sensible backlog ceiling (roughly MAX_PENDING = 20) rather than PendingTasks > 0.
+Defer repair if pending exceeds that ceiling, if measured throughput exceeds 70% of the configured limit, or if streaming is active — any of which would risk ReadTimeout exceptions or stalled streams:

 import subprocess